Learning disability testing

 A thorough evaluation, structured around your questions

 - Free consult.
-We start with a no-cost 20-minute call to hear your concerns, review history, and confirm that learning disability testing is the right fit.
+It starts with a no-cost 20-minute call to hear your concerns, review history, and confirm that learning disability testing is the right fit.

 - History & background review.
-We gather developmental, academic, and medical history, plus any report cards, prior evaluations, or teacher input that helps tell the story.
+Developmental, academic, and medical history is gathered, plus any report cards, prior evaluations, or teacher input that helps tell the story.

 - Cognitive testing.
 Standardized measures of reasoning, memory, and processing show how the person thinks and where natural strengths lie.